Skip to main content

 This session is essential for those looking to translate technical recycling challenges into engaging, actionable educational content.
 Attendees will walk away with a deeper understanding of how to make recycling systems accessible and intuitive through experiential learning.

 This session focuses on the newly adopted Extended Producer Responsibility (EPR) legislation in Washington.
-As Oregon’s neighbor implements these reforms, this presentation explores the potential for regional alignment and the resulting impact on West Coast recycling outcomes.
+As Oregon’s neighbor implements these reforms, this presentation explains the basics of Washington’s law and explores the potential for regional synergies and amplified impacts on West Coast recycling outcomes.

 Key Highlights

-- Regional EPR Adoption: Examine the details of Washington's newly adopted EPR system and its implications for local stakeholders.
+• Regional EPR Adoption: Examine the details of Washington's newly adopted Recycling Reform Act and its implications for local and regional systems.

-- Collaborative Strength: Understand why Oregon’s recycling system outcomes will be stronger through regional coordination and shared understanding.
+Collaborative Strength: Understand why Oregon’s recycling system outcomes will be stronger through regional coordination and sharing.

-- Proactive Planning: Learn the importance of starting early to build an understanding of key areas for collaboration across state lines.
+Proactive Planning: Learn the landscape of reforms coming to Washington to build an understanding of key opportunities for collaboration across state lines.

 Why Attend?

 With the adoption of EPR in Washington, it is vital for local professionals to look north and prepare for a shifting regional landscape.
-This session provides the early insights necessary to identify areas of synergy, ensuring that recycling reforms are cohesive and effective across the Pacific Northwest.
+This session provides an early opportunity to identify potential areas of synergy in support of recycling reforms that are cohesive and effective across the Pacific Northwest.

 Key Highlights